German soccer federation raided on suspicion of tax evasion - WHIZ News

 The German federation is suspected of avoiding paying taxes of about 4.7 million euros ($5.5 million) for the period.

-Wolfgang Niersbach was the president of the federation at the time.
+Wolfgang Niersbach was the president of the federation at the time of the alleged tax evasion.
 Niersbach resigned in November 2015 when he was implicated in financial wrongdoing tied to organizing the 2006 World Cup.

-Niersbach was among four defendants — three officials from the 2006 World Cup organizing committee and a former FIFA secretary general — whose trial in Switzerland opened and then collapsed in April.
+Niersbach was among four defendants — three officials from the 2006 World Cup organizing committee, including Niersbach’s predecessor as president, Theo Zwanziger, and a former FIFA secretary general — whose trial in Switzerland opened and then collapsed in April.
 A statute of limitations expired on some evidence amid difficulties running the trial during the coronavirus pandemic.

 “From the previous investigations, it seems that the accused knew about these tax irregularities, but chose them consciously in order to give the DFB a large tax advantage,” Niesen said of the latest accusations.